JJWallis/sunnyside-agency/README.md

 ### Useful resources

 -  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This helped me with regards to centering the mobile navigation as the viewport grew wider.
-The `translate(50%, -50%)` vertical centering method works very nicely when positioning content, and as such will become incredibly useful for future projects.
+The `translate(50%, -50%)` vertical centering method (in this example on both axis) works very nicely when positioning content, and as such will become incredibly useful for future projects.

 ## Author